MeowDada/go-nslock/README.md

     return ...
 }

-// Peform try locking operation. if err := ins.LockFn(timeout, callback); err != nil {
+// Perform try locking operation. if err := ins.LockFn(timeout, callback); err != nil {
     // Handle the error, it could be an error that failed to fetch a lock or the error value returned by the callback function.
 }